 These are some examples of probable cause for a vehicle search:

 - An odor, such as that of burning marijuana, is coming from the vehicle.

 - The evidence is discovered during an inventory of your abandoned or impounded vehicle’s contents.

 - You consent to a search of your vehicle and the police find contraband.
 However, your consent must always be voluntary, and free from threats, duress or coercion.

 Our attorneys can help with traffic matters concerning illegal searches and seizures.
 With offices in Hazlet and East Brunswick, we defend our clients aggressively, ensuring that their rights under the United States Constitution and the New Jersey Constitution are safeguarded.

-Schedule a Free Consultation with an Experienced Criminal Defense Lawyer in Hazlet or Middletown, NJ
+Schedule a Free Consultation with an Experienced Criminal Defense Lawyer in Middletown, New Jersey

 The rules and case precedents concerning admissibility of evidence are complex.
 Evidence obtained improperly can be suppressed.
 When your lawyer succeeds in suppressing the evidence, the prosecution’s ability to get a conviction is weakened.